Trustees enduring friction and hostility. Should they stay or should they go?

 Thus, the trustees take it upon themselves to make discreet enquiries of other professionals of high standing outside of London, who are familiar with acting as trustees, who would charge less, but who they are satisfied would respect the wishes of the settlor and treat the children fairly as discretionary beneficiaries of a trust established to benefit them and future generations.
 They identify suitable candidates (again a solicitor and an accountant) who indicate a willingness to act, notwithstanding that they are told in general terms that there is disharmony between the trustees and the children.

 The trustees approach the children and say that they will not retire in their favour.
 They say that there primary position is that they should remain as trustees but that if the children apply to court to seek their removal and the court considers they ought to retire, they will agree to retire in place of the two eminent individuals they identify.
-They provide full details of the individuals, their practices and their charge out rates.
+They provide full details of the individuals, their practices, and their charge-out rates.

 The children apply to have the trustees removed and propose themselves as replacement trustees.
-They say that the trustees have, in effect, acknowledged that they should retire, that they (the children) do not know the trustees' proposed replacements, that the trust does not need to incur the cost of two professional trustees and that the appointment of all of them would ensure the proper and fair administration of the trust for the benefit of them and their individual families.
+They say that the trustees have, in effect, acknowledged that they should retire, that they (the children) do not know the trustees’ proposed replacements, that the trust does not need to incur the cost of two professional trustees, and that the appointment of all of them would ensure the proper and fair administration of the trust for the benefit of them and their individual families.

-The starting point when one considers the court's power to remove trustees from office and appoint new trustees in their place as part of its inherent jurisdiction to supervise the due administration of trusts is the seminal decision of Lord Blackburn in Letterstedt -v- Broers (1883-1884) LR 9 App Cas 371 (an appeal to the Privy Council).
-Lord Blackburn said, at paragraphs 385-388:
+The starting point when one considers the court’s power to remove trustees from office and appoint new trustees in their place as part of its inherent jurisdiction to supervise the due administration of trusts is the seminal decision of Lord Blackburn in Letterstedt -v- Broers (1883-1884) LR 9 App Cas 371 (an appeal to the Privy Council).
+Lord Blackburn said, in paragraphs 385-388:

 “Story [Story’s Equity Jurisprudence] says, s.1289, ‘But in cases of positive misconduct, Courts of Equity have no difficulty in interposing to remove trustees who have abused their trust; it is not indeed every mistake or neglect of duty, or inaccuracy of conduct of trustees, which will induce Courts of Equity to adopt such a course.
 But the acts or omissions must be such as to endanger the trust property or to shew a want of honesty, or a want of proper capacity to execute the duties, or a want of fidelity.’